 Policy CP6 Environmental Quality SEA/SA Objectives Detailed questions: Does the policy / proposal Short term Med term Long term Commentary Mitigation or enhancement B&NES response: Objective 1: Improve accessibility to community facilities and local services Help everyone access basic services easily, safely and affordably Increase access to and participation in community and cultural facilities and activities 0 0 0 Policy CP6 supports sustainable opportunities for improved access to nature conservation, landscape and heritage assets which could potentially increase participation in community and cultural activities, however, overall it is considered that the performance against this SA Objective is neutral. n/a Objective 2: Improve the health and well-being of all communities Improve Health Reduce Health inequalities Promote healthy lifestyles, especially routine daily exercise + + + Policy CP6 supports the achievement of this SA Objective through protecting and enhancing the environments in which residents work and spend leisure time and the policy supports sustainable opportunities for improved access to nature conservation, landscape and heritage assets.
-These factors should help to improve the well being. n/a Objective 3: Meet identified Help make suitable housing N/A N/A N/A This policy is not relevant to this SA Objective.
-The provision of housing is dealt with in policies CP9 and CP10. n/a
+These factors should help to improve the wellbeing. n/a Objective 3: Meet identified Help make suitable housing N/A N/A N/A This policy is not relevant to this SA Objective.
+The provision of housing is dealt with in policies CP9 and n/a

-Policy CP6 Environmental Quality SEA/SA Objectives Detailed questions: Does the policy / proposal Short term Med term Long term Commentary Mitigation or enhancement B&NES response: needs for sufficient, high quality and affordable housing available and affordable for everyone Objective 4: Promote stronger more vibrant and cohesive communities Promote stronger more cohesive communities + + + The High Quality Design part of Policy CP6 aims to implement high quality and inclusive design which reinforces and contributes to the built environment and creates attractive, inspiring and safe places.
-The policy also requires housing schemes to meet the Building for Life 'good' standard which means that developments will meet 14-15.5 of the 20 Building for Life criteria.
-The criteria include access to community facilities and whether the housing provided in the development meets the needs and aspirations of the community. n/a Objective 5: Reduce anti- social behaviour, crime and the fear of crime Reduce crime and fear of crime + + + The High Quality Design part of Policy CP6 aims to implement high quality and inclusive design which creates safe places.
-Recommendation: Policy CP6 would perform better if housing schemes were also required to comply with the principles of Secured by Design.
-Policy CP6 is a high level strategic policy and applies to all design issues not specifically housing.
-Clause 1 seeks to implement high quality and safe places.
-One way of achieving this is could be through compliance with the
+Policy CP6 Environmental Quality SEA/SA Objectives Detailed questions: Does the policy / proposal Short term Med term Long term Commentary Mitigation or enhancement B&NES response: needs for sufficient, high quality and affordable housing available and affordable for everyone CP10.
+Objective 4: Promote stronger more vibrant and cohesive communities Promote stronger more cohesive communities 0 0 0 The High Quality Design part of Policy CP6 aims to implement high quality and inclusive design which reinforces and contributes to the built environment and creates attractive, inspiring and safe places.
+The policy also requires all development schemes with a residential component will be assessed using the Building for Life methodology.
+It does not specify what level the development should meet (although it does suggest 'good' standard as a guide) .
+The criteria include access to community facilities and whether the housing provided in the development meets the needs and aspirations of the community. n/a Objective 5: Reduce anti- social Reduce crime and fear of + + + The High Quality Design part of Policy CP6 aims to implement high quality and inclusive design which Recommendation: Policy CP6 would perform better if Policy CP6 is a high level strategic policy